CharlesEwel/question-and-answers-ember/README.md

 Display List of Questions | List of Questions is Preloaded into Database | An output list is displayed showing title and author and providing a link to get details
-Add New Questions | User fills out a form specificying question, author and details | This question is added to the list Edit Existing Questions | User selects questions and edits it | The updated question is now displayed in the list
+Add New Questions | User fills out a form specificying question, author and details | This question is added to the list Edit Existing Questions | User selects questions and edits it | The updated question is now displayed in the list Delete Answers/Questions | A user deletes a question | The question is deleted as are all answers for it Voting | A user upvotes an answer | It's displayed score increases by 1 Ranking | User specifices that they wish to see top rated answers first | ordering of answers switches from chronological to ranked based on upvotes

 ## Further Reading / Useful Links